Documentary Photographer, Littleton, Denver & Beyond

 Because photography should be authentically you.

-There is a subtle magic to documenting the ordinary moments.
-The everyday moments.
-The ones that sometimes feel like routine - wake up, make breakfast, feed the kids, do the dishes, repeat x a million.
+There is a subtle magic to documenting real life.
+The tasks that sometimes feel like routine - wake up, make breakfast, feed the kids, do the dishes, repeat x a million.
 Except one day, it won't be the routine.
 You'll have a quiet house, a clean table and a morning to yourself.
 So let's take the time to document the quiet, in between moments, and the loud, chaotic ones that add a bit of spice to your day.

 What to expect for a documentary family session.